faizannaseerr/DegreeDesign/README.md

 ## Running The App

-The app can be run through andriod studio and an android phone emulator, or through connecting an android phone via cable.
+The app can be run by pulling the repository to andriod studio and then using an android phone emulator, or through connecting an android phone via cable.